 I think the tchotchke satisfies our material desire in any vendor exchange.
 In other words, it’s the answer to the ubiquitous “what’s in it for me” question.
 One might even compare it to a unique form of barter.
 “Sure I’ll read your white paper, but I want a T-shirt for doing it” or “I’ll agree to attend your webinar but, whether I ultimately buy or not, your gyroscopic pen is mine to keep”.
 In essence, the tchotchke is the compensation that we expect for agreeing to a vendor’s request.
 In the world of the tchotchke, everything is a quid pro quo arrangement.

 The tchotchke can also provide us with some sense of historical remembrance by serving as the business related counterpart to the souvenir from the annual family vacation.
 I once knew a guy who had a collection of t-shirts that he got at tradeshows.
 He kept each one neatly folded within a sealed Ziploc bag.
 Okay, that’s kind of weird but you see where I’m going with this.
-As you look about your office you probably have a memento or two that represent a conference or symposium in your past.
+As you look about your office you probably have a memento or two that represent a conference or symposium in your past, specially if you have added a special touch to it like a We paint offices custom paint services.
 While they may not mean as much to you as that conch shell ashtray you picked up when you took the wife and kids to Orlando, they still represent a specific time in your life.

 Now that I have expounded on the allure of the tchotchke, I’m not sure that I have answered my own question.
 Perhaps there is no logical reason for our desire to possess Lucite encased spools of cat 5 cable.
 Maybe the appeal of the bauble is just something that is inherent in all of us.
 I think all that we can really say for sure is that the tchotchke can be a powerful behavioral motivator.
 Now if you will excuse me, if I finish this on-line survey in the next five minutes I get a free UPS shaped magnet…